-When people think of cardio, usually a boring treadmill, elliptical machine, or other mundane activity comes to mind.
-But that doesn’t have to be the case.
+When people think of cardio, usually a boring treadmill, elliptical machine, or other mundane activity comes to mind, but that doesn’t have to be the case.
+The best cardio for weight loss is much more dynamic and interesting.

 When you’re short on time or easily distracted, there are a variety of fat-burning cardio alternatives that will increase your body’s metabolism, boost weight loss, and keep you interested.